gvwilson/change/README.md

 -   *[Greg Wilson][wilson-greg]* is a programmer, author, and educator based in Toronto, Canada.
     He was the co-founder and first Executive Director of Software Carpentry and received ACM SIGSOFT's Influential Educator Award in 2020.

+-   Thanks to Kate Hertweck and AJ Lauer for feedback.

 <p class="center">
   <em>